Dan Evans (tennis): 2008: Futures title, suspension

-2009
+2009: Davis Cup debut, Challenger title

 In February, Evans took part in the play-offs for the British Davis Cup team, but lost out to Josh Goodall and Chris Eaton.

 Evans won the singles title at The Caversham International in March, an ATP Challenger Tour event, rising to an ATP ranking of world No. 305.

 Evans was granted a wildcard into Wimbledon, and was defeated by the 12th seed Nikolay Davydenko.
 In August, he lost in the first round of qualifying for the US Open to Brazilian Júlio Silva.

 In September, Evans, the British No 5, made his debut as part of the Great Britain Davis Cup squad for the Europe/Africa Zone Group I relegation playoff against Poland, along with Andy Murray, Joshua Goodall, James Ward, Ross Hutchins and Ken Skupski.
 He played in the tie, losing to Jerzy Janowicz in the second rubber, and then losing to Michał Przysiężny in the deciding final rubber.
 Great Britain were relegated to Europe/Africa Zone Group II for the first time since 1996.

 In November, he reached the second round of the Caversham ATP Jersey Open, where he lost to Finland's Jarkko Nieminen.